ZiluLiang/Pirate-fMRI_Analysis/src/multivariate/MultivariateAnalysisPipeline.md

 Similarly, we can use a feature-based groundtruth map, disregarding which feature maps onto x and which feature maps onto y, to derive the above direction types.

-### Predicted Cosine Similarity of different models of representation
 Right now all the analyses in this section is based on the assumption that there is only one run.
 All the predictions are within run.
-We haven't formalize a good hypothesis for between-run data yet.

 #### highDim-25
 Under the assumption of highDim-25 model, there are three possible values of cosine similarity between any given pair of coding directions: $0.5$, $0$, $-0.5$.
 To better understand why this is the case, here is an illustration that represent 4 stimuli using one hot coding.
 The locations of these 4 stimuli in this representation space form a tetrahedron.
 When the pair of coding directions intersect at the starting location or ending location, its  cosine similarity is $0.5$ or $-0.5$.
 When the pair do not share starting or ending location, its cosine similarity is 0.
 However, this is assuming that there are no bias towards certain stimuli (e.g., no shape/color bias, no training/test bias).
 If there are biases, the vertices of the tetrahedron will not be equidistant.
 It may strech,  then the cosine similarity of the pair of coding directions that intersect will no longer be 0.5 or -0.5.
 The true null of this model will be hard to estimate.
 Therefore, we focus only on the case where there are no intersection (with a theorectical prediciton of 0).